nuprl/website/blog/_src/posts/2016-12-17-measuring-the-submission-review-balance.md

 many different ways.
 One gets to serve the academic community, helping it function smoothly.
 One gets a chance at acquiring a much better understanding of someone else's work than idle paper-skimming allows.
-One get to send feedback to our colleagues and help them improve their work and its presentation -- it is also an essential way in which we can participate to the formation of student researchers all over the world.
-Finally, doing reviews helped me develop the skill the judge someone else's work and of forcing oneself to come with a decisive opinion -- it is surprisingly difficult and only comes with training.
+One gets to send feedback to our colleagues and help them improve their work and its presentation -- it is also an essential way in which we can participate to the formation of student researchers all over the world.
+Finally, doing reviews helped me develop the skill the judge someone else's work and of forcing oneself to come up with a decisive opinion -- it is surprisingly difficult and only comes with training.